Don Siegel’s Science-Fiction Shocker– The original nightmare that Threatened the World!

 Paranoia was symptomatic of the late 40s and 50s postwar American science fiction “˜invasion’ films.
 We saw the perceptible tropes of the internal invasion of our human bodies that were transformed into imperceptibly altered bodies in a world plagued with suspicion, distrust, and paranoia.

 Becky is haunted by the sense that her Uncle Ira (Tom Fadden) is not really her Uncle anymore.
-It is all very unremarkable as he affects the role of a suburban everyman mowing the lawn, mouth straddling his pipe as he leisurely remarks about the weather.
+His performance is unremarkable, as he plays the role of a suburban everyman mowing the lawn, mouth straddling his pipe as he leisurely remarks about the weather.

 "Lang's almost musical control of violence deferred both apprehension and catharsis" –Carlos Clarens